Requests for compensation

-Whilst Council is sympathetic to a person who has been injured or sustained loss, the fact that an incident has occurred does not automatically mean Council will be liable to provide compensation.
+While we are sympathetic to a person who has been injured or sustained loss, the fact that an incident has occurred does not automatically mean Port Stephens Council will be liable to provide compensation.

-You will be required to provide proof that supports your allegation that the loss/or damage claimed has been caused by the negligence on the part of Council and/or its employees or agents.
+You will be required to provide proof that supports your allegation that the loss or damage claimed has been caused by negligence on the part of our Council and/or its employees or agents.

 The process of investigation and determination can take 4 to 6 weeks.
-Sometimes there are delays in obtaining information which is beyond Council's control (i.e. information required from third parties, contractors or witnesses).
-Council endeavours to respond to claims as quickly as possible, but claims brought in negligence are often quite complicated and Council asks for your patience and co-operation during this time.
+Sometimes there are delays in obtaining information which is beyond our control (such as information required from third parties, contractors or witnesses).
+We endeavour to respond to claims as quickly as possible but claims brought in negligence are often quite complicated and we ask for your patience and co-operation during this time.

-Whilst Council regrets any incident, we are unable to use rate payers' money to pay compensation unless a clear legal liability has been established.
+While we regret any incident, we are unable to use ratepayers' money to pay compensation unless a clear legal liability has been established.

 Yes.
 It is your right to engage a lawyer at any time.
-However, the decision to do so is entirely a matter for you and Council accepts no liability for legal costs you incur.
+However, the decision to do so is entirely a matter for you and we accept no liability for legal costs you incur.
 The issue of legal costs and the risks associated with litigation is something you should discuss with your legal advisor.

-For a claimant to succeed against Council, they have to establish, on the balance of probabilities, three essential elements:
+For a claimant to succeed against Council, they have to establish, on the balance of probabilities, 3 essential elements:

-- The loss or damage suffered was caused by Council’s breach of duty of care - put simply, the claimant must establish that their loss has been directly caused by Council rather than by other factors.
+- the loss or damage suffered was caused by Council’s breach of duty of care — simply, the claimant must establish that their loss has been directly caused by Council rather than by other factors.

 In any public liability claim, the burden of providing proof of negligence rests with the person seeking compensation.
 Accordingly, you are required to provide evidence to support your allegation and one of the most effective ways to avoid confusion about the circumstances surrounding the alleged incident is through photographs.
-Without this information, Council is unable to be sure it is investigating the correct issues.
+Without this information, we are unable to be sure we are investigating the correct issues.

-No. Council will contact you regarding the on-going conduct of your request and a determination will be provided within 4 to 6 weeks.
+No. We will contact you regarding the ongoing conduct of your request and a determination will be provided within 4 to 6 weeks.

 If you have suffered a personal injury:

-- Receipts/invoices for any medical expenses related to the incident;
+- receipts or invoices for any medical expenses related to the incident

-- If you wish to make a claim for out of pocket expenses such as medical costs, medication or lost wages, you will be required to provide documentation supporting your claim i.e. a letter from your employer on a company letterhead, receipts, copies of paid accounts etc.
+- if you wish to make a claim for out of pocket expenses such as medical costs, medication or lost wages, you will be required to provide documentation supporting your claim such as a letter from your employer on a company letterhead, receipts, copies of paid accounts and so on.

 If you are claiming property damage:

-- Original receipts and invoices relating to the repair or replacement of the damaged property and/or provide a minimum of two independent quotes for repair/replacement of the alleged damage;
+- original receipts and invoices relating to the repair or replacement of the damaged property and/or provide a minimum of 2 independent quotes for repair/replacement of the alleged damage

-- If it relates to vehicle damage, please provide the relevant vehicle details i.e. registration number, driver details etc;
+- if it relates to vehicle damage, please provide the relevant vehicle details such as registration number, driver details and so on

 It is very unlikely Council will be liable to pay compensation in the following circumstances:

-- Damage caused by a contractor acting on behalf of Council e.g. roadworks, parks maintenance etc. Such claims will be referred to the relevant contractor to respond directly;
+- damage caused by a contractor acting on behalf of Council, for example, roadworks, parks maintenance and so on — claims will be referred to the relevant contractor to respond directly